MouseLand/facemap/README.md

 ### Running computation

+The phase-correlation between consecutive ROIs in time are computed in the fourier domain.

 ## Output of processing

 creates one mat file for all videos (saved in current folder), mat file has name "videofile_proc.mat"